-WAPHA is implementing The Alliance Against Depression framework within two suicide prevention trial sites; Peel-Rockingham-Kwinana and the Midwest, as part of the Australian Government’s investment into suicide prevention across Australia.
+We are implementing The Alliance Against Depression framework within two suicide prevention trial sites – Peel-Rockingham-Kwinana and the Midwest – as part of the Australian Government’s investment into suicide prevention across Australia.

 Want to get involved?

 Here are four steps you can take now to make your community strong, healthy and connected:

 - Work out who your community is or where your place is.